-I was appointed lecturer in International Relations at the University of Exeter in 2012, and has been a Senior lEcturer in International Relations since 2015.
+Dr Prichard was appointed lecturer in International Relations at the University of Exeter in 2012, and has been a Senior lEcturer in International Relations since 2015.
 Previously he was LSE Fellow in International Political Theory (2010-2012), ESRC Postdoctoral Fellow at the University of Bristol (2009-2010), and before that a Teaching Fellow and Research Officer at the University of Bath (2008-2009).

-In 2005 I co-founded the PSA Anarchist Studies Network, and in 2012 I co-founded and now co-edit the monograph series 'Contemporary Anarchist Studies', published by Manchester University Press and distributed in the USA by Oxford University Press.
+In 2005 Dr Prichard co-founded the PSA Anarchist Studies Network, and in 2012 he co-founded and now co-edits the monograph series 'Contemporary Anarchist Studies', published by Manchester University Press and distributed in the USA by Oxford University Press.
 The series is the only one dedicated to contemporary writing on anarchist theory and practice.
 Full details on how to submit manuscript proposals can be found on the MUP website.

-I gained my PhD from Loughborough University in 2008 for my thesis on the international political theory of Pierre-Joseph Proudhon.
-This brought together my two main areas of research: International Relations theory and anarchist theory.
-Most recently I have been working on the concept of anarchy in IR theory and the relationship between the anarchist language of domination and cognates in the neo-Republican literature in political theory.
+Dr Prichard gained his PhD from Loughborough University in 2008 for a thesis on the international political theory of Pierre-Joseph Proudhon.
+This brought together two main areas of research: International Relations theory and anarchist theory.
+Most recently Dr Prichard has been working on the concept of anarchy in IR theory and the relationship between the anarchist language of domination and cognates in the neo-Republican literature in political theory.